MimiLovesCoding/Horiseon-code-refactor-project/README.md

 # Horiseon-code-refactor-demo-1<br>
 <hr>
 <h2> About The Horiseon Code Refactoring Project</h2>
--> Due to refactoring being apart of a Software Engineer duties, the project services as "real-world" practice.<br>
+-> Here’s the enhanced version of your text:

+Refactoring is an integral part of a Software Engineer's responsibilities, making this project a valuable opportunity to practice real-world skills.
-->The HTML and CSS code was refactored to lessen redunancy and create D.R.Y code.<br>
+- **HTML and CSS Optimization**: The codebase was refactored to reduce redundancy and adhere to the D.R.Y (Don't Repeat Yourself) principle, ensuring cleaner and more maintainable code.  <hr>
-->First extra feature - a "back to top" command was added to the bottom of the page.<br>
+- **Feature Enhancement 1**: A "Back to Top" button was implemented at the bottom of the page, improving user navigation and overall experience. <hr>
-->Second extra feature - link to an educational topic specific youtube video was added to each image.<br>
+- **Feature Enhancement 2**: Each image now includes a link to a relevant educational YouTube video, adding an interactive and informative element to the design.

+Let me know if you'd like further refinements!
 <hr>
 <h3>Programming Languages Used For This Project</h3>
 ->HTML5<br>